Congratulations! It’s an Estate Plan!

 Guardians and trustees.
 Parents who delay choosing a guardian for their children usually do so because they cannot agree on that “perfect” choice.
 Get comfortable with the fact that there is no perfect choice – and if you don’t choose, a court will choose for you.
 You can always amend your choice if you change your mind.
 When choosing a guardian or trustee, you need to think about choosing someone who shares your beliefs and who will naturally be a part of your child’s life.
 And you need to make sure whomever you choose is willing to take on the responsibility of raising your child if you are unable to do so.

-As your neighborhood estate planning lawyer, Attorney Bonnie Bowles offers a unique process for families with young children at home.
+As your neighborhood estate planning lawyer, we offer a unique process for families with young children at home.
 Contact us to discuss how our Kids Protection Plan can ensure your children are always cared for by people you know, love and trust if anything at all happens to you.

 Education.
 The cost of college is already sky-high; can you imagine what it will be like in another 18 years?
 You probably want to start saving right away, either through a 529 plan or an educational trust so you can realize some tax benefits while you save.